A BRIEF BIOGRAPHY OF JOHN WESLEY

 By Tim Lambert

 John Wesley was a great preacher of the 18th century.
 He helped to found the Methodist movement.
-John Wesley was born in 1703 in the village of Epworth in Lincolnshire.
+John Wesley was born on 17 June 1703 in the village of Epworth in Lincolnshire.
 His father was Samuel Wesley and his mother was Susanna.
 In 1714 John was sent to Charterhouse school.
 In 1720 Wesley went to Oxford University.
 In 1724 he was awarded a BA and in 1727 an MA.
 John Wesley was ordained a priest in 1728.

 In 1729 John Wesley became a tutor at Oxford University.
 While there he founded a religious club and people nicknamed them the Methodists.
 Then in 1735 John went to North America.
 However his stay in the colony of Georgia was not a success and he returned to England in 1738.
 Yet on the voyage to Georgia Wesley met some German Moravians and he was deeply impressed by them.
 In 1738 Wesley's life was changed when he was attending a religious meeting in London.
 He later said that somebody was reading Martin Luther's Preface to Romans.
 John Wesley said 'I felt my heart strangely warmed'.
 Afterwards he became a great preacher.